Laurence Edwards: Career

-In 2002 'Yew Tree' evolved into 'Butley Mills Studios' set in the marshlands of the Butley Creek.
-Here an artist community grew around a thriving bronze foundry of which, Keir Smith, Sir Christopher Le Brun, Brian Taylor, were notable members.
+In 2002 'Yew Tree' evolved into 'Butley Mills Studios', set in the marshlands of the Butley Creek.
+The studio was able to grow an artist community around a thriving bronze foundry of which, Keir Smith, Sir Christopher Le Brun, Brian Taylor, were notable members.

 In 2006, he won the Royal Society of Portrait Sculpture Award for his work Grin and Bare and became an Elected Fellow of the Royal Society of British Sculptors in 2012.
-His current studio and foundry are in Halesworth, Suffolk.

-Laurence Edwards has exhibited in Australia since 2009 and has had two exhibitions alongside Messums Wiltshire at the Mary Place Gallery.
-He is currently helped by a dedicated team of around ten people running two studios, one with a large scale foundry in Halesworth, and the other in a converted Fire Station in Saxmundham, Suffolk.
+Laurence Edwards has exhibited in Australia since 2009 and held two exhibitions alongside Messums Wiltshire at the Mary Place Gallery.

-Laurence Edwards' works recently part of an art exhibition at the new EA exhibition hosted at Hedingham Castle in July 2021.
+Laurence Edwards' works are recently part of an art exhibition at the new EA exhibition hosted at Hedingham Castle in July 2021.
 His work which included 8 ft tall sculptures were placed in the grounds of Hedingham Castle.

-In November 2019, a site specific sculpture was unveiled by Edwards for the Sainsbury Centre in Norfolk called Man of Stones.
+In November 2019, a site specific sculpture was unveiled by Edwards for the Sainsbury Centre in Norfolk called man of stones.
 The process was documented in film by Bill Jackson.
 Edwards' artistic process was filmed over a period of nine months and witnessed the journey of wax to bronze.
 In 2015, Edward's Crouching Man was exhibited alongside more than 100 other artworks in annual exhibition on the coastline between Bondi and Tamarama.

-Phil Cairney's film 'A Thousand Tides' chronicled the making and placement of a figure left to slowly sink in the estuarine mud flats of the Butley creek on the east coast.
-This film is complemented by another made by Aldeburgh films, called 'The Creek Men' it chronicles the voyage of three 8 ft bronze giants, on a raft up the river Alde to the Aldeburgh Festival at Snape in 2008.